JSBSim-Team/jsbsim/joss_paper/paper.md

 The more common execution from the command line involves running from a script, which interacts with the simulation by modifying properties based on conditional logic.
 While JSBSim handles the continuous physics of flight, the script acts as a state-machine-driven mission controller, providing the discrete logical transitions required to navigate complex flight scenarios.
 JSBSim scripts are coded as XML-based input files, with their specific metalanguage.

-# A Selected Example of Use in Research: Flight Load Assessment Light Aircraft Flying near Wind Turbine Wake
+# A Selected Example of Use in Research: Flight Load Assessment for Light Aircraft Flying near Wind Turbine Wake

 JSBSim has been used by @Varriale:DeMarco:2018:Flight:Load:Assessment to assess the flight loads on light aircraft flying through or nearby wind turbine wakes.
 For this research, a framework of software applications has been developed for generating and controlling a population of flight simulation scenarios in the presence of CFD calculated wind and turbulence fields.
 JSBSim's autopilot system has been used to simulate realistic pilot behavior during navigation.
 \autoref{fig:wake:crossing} shows the top view of a selected flight scenario (left).
 The figure also reports the time histories of the normal relative-wind component ($V_{\mathrm{w},z_\mathrm{B}}$, along z-body axis) induced by the turbine wake, and the normal load factor $n_{z_\mathrm{B}}$.
 Based on these results, preliminary guidelines and recommendations on safe encounter distances have been provided for general aviation aircraft when flying in the proximity of wind farms.